hot-stuff/libhotstuff/scripts/deploy/README.rst

     be changed).
   - Each client machine should be able to talk to all replica machines via TCP ranging from 20000.
+  - All machines should be accessible from your work computer given an ssh private key.

-  - NOTE: In our paper, we used ``c5.4xlarge`` to be match the config of our baselines.
+  - NOTE: In our paper, we used ``c5.4xlarge`` to match the configuration of our baselines.

 Step 2 - Generate the Deployment Setup
 ======================================